korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 To write this data to a file,
 I'll start by specifying a path, with a filename, and I'll call it `students.csv`.
-The extension csv, is very commonly used, and stands for comma separated values.
+The extension csv is very commonly used, and stands for comma separated values.
 I can make this extension anything I want, but this one is pretty standard,